awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-applying-configurations.md

-# Tutorial: Creating and Applying Amazon MQ Broker Configurations<a name="amazon-mq-creating-applying-configurations"></a>
+# Creating and applying ActiveMQ broker onfigurations<a name="amazon-mq-creating-applying-configurations"></a>

 A *configuration* contains all of the settings for your ActiveMQ broker, in XML format \(similar to ActiveMQ's `activemq.xml` file\)\.
 You can create a configuration before creating any brokers\.
 You can then apply the configuration to one or more brokers\.
 You can apply a configuration immediately or during a *maintenance window*\.